JeffSchroeder/USPSA/README.md

 ## Getting started
 If you are new to github.com you can download the whole repo using the Code/Download Zip button, unzip it, delete what you don't want and you are good to go.
 If are proficient with git repos, do your thing.
 Once you have the repo/files, copy/duplicate the USPSA_StageDesignTemplate.ppt, rename the copy to what you want, and get to work designing your stage.
 You'll figure out, plenty of MS Power Point tutorials on YouTube.

+The USPSA_StageDesignTemplate.ppt has targets and walls but I broke the props out into their own files and maintain those things there.
+Every now and then I will bring them into the template but not everytime.

 There is also the USPSA_TheOriginalTemplate.ppt.
 This the original presentation that contains some designed stages to look how the creator of the presentation used it.
 Good luck.

 ## Special thanks!